Merit Badge Workshops

 Upcoming Merit Badge Clinics:

-- Environmental Science Merit Badge – Sunday, March 16 from 12pm-5pm
+- Environmental Science Merit Badge – Sunday, August 24 from 12 pm – 5 pm

 Each Merit Badge Clinic is limited to 20 scouts and is hands-on.
 The cost for each workshop is $30 per scout (unless otherwise noted) and payment is due at the time of registration.